 Photo of Joseph J. Lazzarotti Joseph J. Lazzarotti

-Joseph J. Lazzarotti is a principal in the Berkeley Heights, New Jersey, office of Jackson Lewis P.C.
-He founded and currently co-leads the firm’s Privacy, Data and Cybersecurity practice group, edits the firm’s Privacy Blog, and is a Certified Information Privacy Professional (CIPP)…
+Joseph J. Lazzarotti is a principal in the Tampa, Florida, office of Jackson Lewis P.C.
+He founded and currently co-leads the firm’s Privacy, Data and Cybersecurity practice group, edits the firm’s Privacy Blog, and is a Certified Information Privacy Professional (CIPP) with the…

-Joseph J. Lazzarotti is a principal in the Berkeley Heights, New Jersey, office of Jackson Lewis P.C.
+Joseph J. Lazzarotti is a principal in the Tampa, Florida, office of Jackson Lewis P.C.
 He founded and currently co-leads the firm’s Privacy, Data and Cybersecurity practice group, edits the firm’s Privacy Blog, and is a Certified Information Privacy Professional (CIPP) with the International Association of Privacy Professionals.
 Trained as an employee benefits lawyer, focused on compliance, Joe also is a member of the firm’s Employee Benefits practice group.

 In short, his practice focuses on the matrix of laws governing the privacy, security, and management of data, as well as the impact and regulation of social media.
 He also counsels companies on compliance, fiduciary, taxation, and administrative matters with respect to employee benefit plans.

 Privacy and cybersecurity experience – Joe counsels multinational, national and regional companies in all industries on the broad array of laws, regulations, best practices, and preventive safeguards.
-The following are examples of areas of focus in his practice:

 Benefits counseling experience – Joe’s work in the benefits counseling area covers many areas of employee benefits law.
-Below are some examples of that work:

 Joe speaks and writes regularly on current employee benefits and data privacy and cybersecurity topics and his work has been published in leading business and legal journals and media outlets, such as The Washington Post, Inside Counsel, Bloomberg, The National Law Journal, Financial Times, Business Insurance, HR Magazine and NPR, as well as the ABA Journal, The American Lawyer, Law360, Bender’s Labor and Employment Bulletin, the Australian Privacy Law Bulletin and the Privacy, and Data Security Law Journal.